 Federal, State, or Local Government Internship (POLS 5130, 5131, 5132)

 Internships for governmental agencies at any level, including courts, prosecutors, and public defenders.

 International Affairs Internship (INTL 4720, 4721, 4722)

 Internships related to international affairs including government agencies, think-tanks, and non-governmental agencies.
-Pre-requisite: one from INTL 3200 Introduction to International Relations or INTL 3300 Introduction to Comparative Politics.

 UGA CAREER CENTER

 It’s never too early to begin your search!
 Familiarize yourself with the companies or organizations in your area of interest.
 Visit their website, attend information sessions and join professional organizations.
 There are so many ways that you can get a head start.
 Check the deadlines for internships.
 The UGA Career Center can help you with your internship search.
 Each major is assigned a Career Consultant who can help you sharpen search skills, resume, cover letter, and interviewing techniques.
 To set up an appointment with your Career Consultant, just call (706) 542-3375 or visit their website.